GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-intro.md

 Therefore, a service broker is responsible for federating access between an _application provider_ and a _developer_ with respecting the wishes of the _platform_ and its _operators_.
 Each of these parties influences the broker, its services, and structure.

-* Developers want lots of services that require minimal configuration that give them enough control that they can do their jobs.
+* Developers want lots of services that require minimal configuration yet give them enough control that they have independence.
-* Operators need to appease many masters.
-They need to make sure the services they expose are secure, follow regulatory constraints, can be billed correctly, have support, and won't be abused.
+* Operators need to make sure the services they expose are secure, follow regulatory constraints, can be billed correctly, are well supported, and won't be abused.
-* Service brokers must serve all the operators needs, for a variety of different businesses, threat models, and regulatory constraints; they must also serve developers to be used, and the idiosyncrasies of the platform.
+* Application providers are interested in providing lots of stable, generic services at a rapid pace.
-* Application provider are interested in providing lots of stable, generic services at a rapid pace.
+* Service brokers serve the needs of the operators, developers, and platforms.
+They map the services out to match a variety of different businesses models, threat models, regulatory constraints, and use-cases.

 Together, this means a service broker must: